Tourism in Finland – Key Facts and Figures

 Source: Accommodation Statistics 2013 (preliminary data), Statistics Finland

 According to the latest border interview survey, Finland received 7.6 million foreign visitors in 2012 – the number of travellers grew by five per cent from the year 2011.

 Foreign visitors brought EUR 2.3 billion to Finland, which was approximately EUR 70 million or three per cent more than in the previous year.

 Source: Border Interview Survey by Statistics Finland and Finnish Tourist Board

 A total of approximately €13.3 billion was spent on tourism in 2013 in Finland.
 This includes the consumption expenditure of Finnish and foreign tourists.
 Foreign travellers accounted for about 32 per cent (€4.3 billion) of total tourism consumption.

 In 2013, the value added generated by tourism amounted to €4.44 billion i.e. 2.7 per cent of Finland’s GDP.
 When compared to value added elsewhere, that of tourism was larger than the food industry’s, over twice as high as agriculture’s and many times as that made of the game industry.

 Employment impact of tourism

-According to the tourism account, total employment in the tourism sector was calculated at 63,944 people in 2007.
-This figure includes all full- or part-time, year-round jobs in the catering and accommodation sectors, as well as travel agencies and other corresponding employers.
+According to the tourism account, total employment in the tourism sector was calculated at 63,944 people in 2007, while the number of employed persons was 130 500.
+This figure includes all full- or part-time, year-round jobs in the accommodation and food service sectors, as well as travel agencies and other corresponding employers.
 Jobs located in other sectors, but providing services for tourism in particular, are also included.